 The navigators under the Affordable Care Act, better known as Obamacare, are responsible for helping consumers enroll in health plans.

-Documents released with the report contended the navigators -- designated under the Affordable Care Act to help consumers enroll in health plans -- have been giving enrollees misinformation, and haven't done enough to protect consumers' health information, Social Security numbers, yearly income and other tax information, The Hill reported.
+Documents released with the report contended the navigators -- designated under the Affordable Care Act to help consumers enroll in health plans -- have been giving enrollees misinformation, and haven't done enough to protect consumers' health information,

 "Documents call into question the effectiveness of the Navigator program and the Obama administration's ability to safeguard consumer information," the committee report concluded.